 If your marriage is better because you aren’t taking someone’s advice then you’re probably wise.
-But if your marriage isn’t doing well, then it may be good to follow it even if you don’t want to.
-“The way of a fool seems right to him, but a wise man listens to advice” (Proverbs 12:15).
+But if your marriage isn’t doing well, then it may be good to follow their advice even if you don’t want to.
+“The way of a fool seems right to him, but a wise man listens to advice.“ (Proverbs 12:15)

-We’d like to share with you some wise advice, that is based on biblical principles which we believe will help your marriage if you follow them.
-As with any “rules” there are usually exceptions that can be made (unless they come directly from God Himself).
+We’d like to share with you some wise advice.
+It is based on biblical principles, which will help your marriage if you follow them.
+As with any “rules” there are usually exceptions that can be made.
+That is, unless they come directly from God Himself.
 This is especially true when you see the word “never.”
-But don’t get stuck on that word, look at the context of the rules and honestly look to see if God may be telling you that this advice will help your marriage when applied.
+But don’t get stuck on that word.
+Look at the context of the rules and honestly look to see if God may be telling you that this advice will help your marriage when applied.

-So, the following are 10 Biblical Rules for Marriage put together by author and counselor Steve Arterburn from www.newlife.com.
-We will give additional insights in (brackets).
+So, the following are 10 Biblical Rules for Marriage put together by author and counselor Steve Arterburn from Newlife.com.
+We will give additional insights after each one in [brackets].
 Dr Arterburn writes:

 Think: “will this help or hurt” your marriage before you say it.
 YOU might feel better for having said it, but at what cost?
 “Do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption.
 Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
-Be kind and compassionate to one another, forgiving each other, just as Christ God forgave you” Ephesians 4:31-32).
+Be kind and compassionate to one another.
+Forgive each other, just as Christ God forgave you.“ (Ephesians 4:31-32)]

 2. Neglect the Whole World Rather Than Each Other.